 Developer: 11 Bit Studios rnrnPlatforms: PC, PS4, XB1

-Frostpunk is a narrative-driven colony management sim that takes place in an alternate world where a new ice age has come about during the 19th century.
+Frostpunk is a story-driven colony management sim that takes place in an alternate world where a new ice age has come about during the 19th century.

 You play as the leader of a settlement that maintains its survival through a steam-powered heat generator located in the core of the village.
 The goal is to expand the town by adding new structures using a base-building system comparable to that of Dwarf Fortress.